 I’m an autodidact, which means I am self-taught.
 I am very passionate about my profession.
 I researched and learned everything I needed to know about breaking into an Executive Assistant role through:

 I took introductory training courses that focused on foundational skills to accelerate my EA skill-building path.

 I attended several conferences and networking events.
-It was helpful to meet people in the Administrative field, which helped me to network with other EA, learn about new resources, witness critical trends, and learn new skills to enhance my career.
+It was helpful to meet people in the Administrative field, which helped me to network with other EAs, learn about new resources, witness critical trends, and learn new skills to enhance my career.

 I did volunteer work at my local EA network to build up some experience and pick up skills in as many key areas as possible.

 What are the main challenges you face in your role as an assistant?

 As Administrative Professionals, we are often the unsung heroes of our workplace.
 We possess many skills; we can multitask and must face a variety of unexpected and expected challenges.
 A few of the main challenges we must face in our roles are:

 Figuring out how to navigate difficult personalities and keeping calm